Digrammia subminiata

 Appearance

 Wingspan 20–25 mm.
-The "vermilion granite" suggests reddish coloration with a or mottled pattern; "dark-waved angle" indicates dark transverse and angled margins typical of many geometrids.
+The "vermilion granite" suggests reddish coloration with a or mottled pattern; "dark-waved angle" indicates dark transverse lines and angled wing margins typical of many geometrids.
 Specific pattern details beyond these common name references are not documented in available sources.

 Habitat

 Associated with riparian and moist where willow (Salix) plants occur.
-Specific microhabitat preferences beyond host distribution are not documented.
+Specific microhabitat preferences beyond host plant distribution are not documented.

 Distribution